 Developing Effective IT Asset Decommissioning Policy and Procedures

-If you are destroying sensitive information internally, many times data is hidden in components other than hard drives or sometimes the hard drives are difficult to find.
-For the highest levels of security, where sensitive information cannot leave the premises, the room should be equipped with all the tools necessary to identify where data resides and destroy the data.
+Don’t Forget the Embedded Media -- If you are destroying sensitive information internally, many times data is hidden in components other than hard drives or sometimes the hard drives are difficult to find.
+For the highest levels of security, where sensitive information cannot leave the premises, the room should be equipped with all tools necessary to identify where data resides and destroy the data.
 This includes a searchable database that can be accessed by on-site personnel to locate and destroy sensitive information.
 Quality assurance programs must be in place regardless of where the data is destroyed to ensure the quality of the work performed.

 If you have any questions as your developing your IT asset decommissioning policies and procedures, please feel free to contact us.